bitcoin-dot-org/Bitcoin.org/_includes/guide_wallets.md

 2. Add a 0x80 byte in front of it for mainnet addresses or 0xef for testnet addresses.

+3. Append a 0x01 byte after it if it should be used with compressed public keys (described in a later subsection).
+Nothing is appended if it is used with uncompressed public keys.

-3. Perform a SHA-256 hash on the extended key.<!--noref-->
+4. Perform a SHA-256 hash on the extended key.<!--noref-->

-4. Perform a SHA-256 hash on result of SHA-256 hash.
+5. Perform a SHA-256 hash on result of SHA-256 hash.

-5. Take the first four bytes of the second SHA-256 hash; this is the checksum.
+6. Take the first four bytes of the second SHA-256 hash; this is the checksum.

-6. Add the four checksum bytes from point 5 at the end of the extended key<!--noref--> from point 2.
+7. Add the four checksum bytes from point 5 at the end of the extended key<!--noref--> from point 2.

-7. Convert the result from a byte string into a Base58 string using Base58Check encoding.
+8. Convert the result from a byte string into a Base58 string using Base58Check encoding.

 The process is easily reversible, using the Base58 decoding function, and removing the padding.